Session 9

 Session 9 is a 2001 American psychological horror film directed by Brad Anderson and written by Anderson and Stephen Gevedon.
-The film stars David Caruso, Peter Mullan, Brendan Sexton III, Josh Lucas, and Gevedon as an asbestos abatement crew who take a clean-up job at an abandoned mental asylum amid an intense work schedule, growing tensions, and mysterious events occurring around them.
+It stars David Caruso, Peter Mullan, Brendan Sexton III, Josh Lucas, and Gevedon as an asbestos abatement crew who take a clean-up job at an abandoned mental asylum amid an intense work schedule, growing tensions, and mysterious events occurring around them.
 Its title refers to a series of audio-taped sessions with an asylum patient that run parallel to the crew's experiences.

-The film marked a tonal departure for Anderson, who previously only directed romantic comedies.
-Production took place on location at the Danvers State Mental Hospital in Danvers, Massachusetts.
+The film marked a tonal departure for Anderson, who previously directed only romantic comedies.
+Production took place on location at the disused Danvers State Mental Hospital in Danvers, Massachusetts.
 While not a financial success, Session 9 developed a reputation as a cult film.

 Plot

-Gordon Fleming, the owner of an asbestos abatement company in Massachusetts, makes a bid to remove asbestos from Danvers State Mental Hospital.
-Desperate for money, he promises to complete the job in only one week, despite requiring two to three weeks.
-His crew includes Mike, a law school dropout who is knowledgeable about the asylum's history; Phil, who is dealing with his grief over a recent breakup; Hank, a gambling addict; and Gordon's nephew Jeff, who has a pathological fear of the dark.
+Gordon Fleming, the owner of an asbestos abatement company in Massachusetts, makes a bid to remove asbestos from Danvers State Hospital.
+Desperate for money, he promises to complete the job in only one week, even though a work of this scale would normally require two to three weeks.
+His crew includes Mike, a law school dropout knowledgeable about the asylum's history; Phil, who is dealing with his grief over a recent breakup; Hank, a gambling addict; and Gordon's nephew Jeff, who has a pathological fear of the dark.

 While surveying the job site, Gordon hears a disembodied voice that greets him by name.
-The men begin their job, and Mike discovers a box containing nine audio-taped sessions that were recorded with Mary Hobbes, a patient who suffered from dissociative identity disorder.
-Mike begins listening to the tapes in the ensuing days.
-In the sessions, Mary's psychologist attempts to unveil details surrounding a crime she committed at her home two decades prior and Mary exhibits numerous personalities who have unique voices and demeanors.
+The men begin their job.
+Mike discovers a box containing nine audio-taped therapy sessions with Mary Hobbes, a dissociative identity disorder patient.
+Mike listens to the tapes in the ensuing days.
+In the sessions, Mary's psychologist attempts to unveil details surrounding a crime she committed at her home two decades prior.
+Mary exhibits numerous personalities with unique voices and demeanors.

 Meanwhile, Hank discovers a cache of antique silver dollar coins and other valuables from the crematory.
-Late that night, Hank returns to the hospital to retrieve the items, and discovers a lobotomy pick among them.
+Late that night, he returns to the hospital to retrieve the items and discovers a lobotomy pick among them.
 He becomes frightened by noises and a shadowy figure, and is confronted by an unknown assailant.

-Hank fails to show up to work the next day.
-An additional worker, Craig McManus, is hired to take his place.
-Gordon confides in Phil that he slapped his wife Wendy after she inadvertently splashed him with boiling water, and that she refuses to answer his calls or let him see their infant daughter.
+When Hank fails to show up to work the next day, Craig McManus is hired to take his place.
+Gordon confides in Phil that he slapped his wife Wendy after she inadvertently splashed him with boiling water.
+Afterward, she refused to answer his calls or let him see their infant daughter.
 In a stairwell in the hospital, Jeff witnesses Hank staring out a window wearing sunglasses, talking to himself.